ffiondavies/Datacamp/CourseOutline.md

 **Lesson 1.**

 Objective:
-Learner will be able to compare numpy to lists, install and import numpy, describe numpy and why we use it
+Learner will be able to compare numpy to lists, install and import numpy

 Description: